gaogaotiantian/viztracer/docs/source/virtual_debug.rst

     go down a level to inspect the inner frame

+.. py:attribute:: counter

+    print the counter recorded at the current timestamp

 .. py:attribute:: a, arg, args

     print the function args logged in VizTracer